amandaghassaei/gpu-io/README.md

 ## Compatibility with threejs

 Currently, this library can run in a separate webgl context from threejs with no problems.
 The advantage to sharing the webgl context is that both libraries will be able to access shared memory on the gpu.
-Theoretically, a shared context should work like so:
+Theoretically, a shared context should work like so, though I am still sorting out some lingering WebGL warnings:

 ```
 const renderer = new WebGLRenderer();